From academic advising to assistance with course work, Kansas State University supports your success as a student and

 - Educational Supportive Services provides tutoring, academic troubleshooting, and advising services to help eligible students improve class performance and find the necessary academic, financial, and career resources on campus and in the community.

 - K-State First offers first-year seminars, CAT Communities, and the Guide to Personal Success program for first-year students.

 - McNair Scholar Program prepares eligible undergraduates to apply for and succeed in graduate school so they can become professors and professional researchers.

 - University Experience is a student success course for first-year students that combines an orientation to K-State with academic skills instruction and direct application of study techniques.

 For graduate students

-- The Graduate School offers various seminars and workshops including Student Success Seminars, workshops that help students understand important requirements, deadlines and procedures to help make the journey to degree completion as smooth as possible.
+- The Graduate School offers various seminars and workshops including Student Success Seminars, which help students understand important requirements, deadlines and procedures to help make the journey to degree completion as smooth as possible.

 - In collaboration with the Graduate School, K-State Libraries, and International and Student Scholar Services, the English Department's Writing Center offers workshops to help graduate students develop effective writing skills.

 For online students

 K-State Libraries is here to help on your next assignment or research project.
 The library offers research tools and other services.
 Stop by the help desk in Hale library, the Math/Physics library, the Veterinary Medical library, or the Weigel Architecture library on the Manhattan campus or the Polytechnic campus library.
 Also, you can electronically ask a librarian your research questions or access thousands of library resources at one time with the search engine, Search It.

 Additionally, graduate students can benefit from free hour-long "The Library and Your Research" workshops designed to provide you with a solid foundation for a successful academic experience.
 Visit the K-State Libraries Faculty and Graduate Services website for a full schedule or download the schedule.